-National reports on the teaching of reading in the US, UK and Australia support the inclusion of phonological awareness in early literacy programs.
-Hill (2016, p.110) notes the importance of phonological awareness as ‘a precursor to decoding’ which needs to be explicitly taught (Adams, 2011).
+Historical reports on the teaching of reading in the USA, UK and Australia support the inclusion of phonological awareness, specifically phonemic awareness skills, in early literacy programs (NICHD, 2000, Rose, 2006; Rowe, 2005).

 Links to the Victorian Curriculum - English

 - Understand concepts about print and screen, including how books, film and simple digital texts work, and know some features of print, including directionality (Content description VCELA142)

 - Recognise all upper- and lower-case letters and the most common sound that each letter represents (Content description VCELA146)

 - Identify rhyming words, alliteration patterns, syllables and some sounds (phonemes) in spoken words (Content description VCELA168)

 - Blend and segment onset and rime in single syllable spoken words and isolate, blend and segment phonemes in single syllable words (first consonant sound, last consonant sound, middle vowel sound) (Content description VCELA169)